pwa-builder/PWABuilder/apps/blog/src/posts/macos-pwa-install/macos-pwa-install.md

 ### Installation

-This isn't just about Safari on MacOS.
+This isn't just about Safari on macOS.
 The component keeps the user experience consistent no matter the device.

 | &nbsp;&nbsp;iOS&nbsp;&nbsp; | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Android |
 | --- | --- | --- |